Face-to-face vs online counselling

 Holistic communication – Counsellors are trained to notice non-verbal cues which can provide valuable information into how a person is feeling and what treatment approach they might need.

-Physical presence – Some people find that the physical attendance of another to be comforting when discussing difficult topics.
+Physical presence – Some people find the physical presence of another to be comforting when discussing difficult topics.

 If you have any questions about if face-to-face or online counselling, contact us.